geoffrich/seattlejs-slides-2023/slides.md

 </style>

 <!--
-Beyond build tooling, when you create a new SvelteKit app you can setup TypeScript, testing tools, Prettier, and ESLint -->
+Beyond build tooling, when you create a new SvelteKit app you can automatically configure TypeScript, testing tools, Prettier, and ESLint
+-->

 ---